jomnius/study-notes/README.md

 ### [Why I don’t use PDFs for iOS assets](https://bjango.com/articles/idontusepdfs/)
 bjango (company) 29 Nov 2017
-- ios, design
+- iOS, design

 Oldie but goldie about using PDF image assets in iOS apps.
 Very thorough and balanced analysis, pointing out also the good sides.
 Worth checking out as a reminder, so you can make informed decisions which format to use.

 ### [Improving asset catalogs](https://bjango.com/articles/assetcatalogs)
 bjango (company) 1 May 2019
-- ios, Xcode
+- iOS, Xcode

 Critique of Apple's Xcode asset catalogs, but in a constructive way.
 Lists current problems in ways of working and suggests some automation improvements.
 You really don't want to update 100s or 1000s of images manually and then test that everything went ok.